 - Point out the instructions for GreekLifeEdu. - This is an interactive online program addressing issues that affect members of fraternities and sororities and students in college. - ii.
 It is an important resource to help us better understand our social behaviors and to better understand how we can create safe environments within Delta Upsilon and our general lives. - iii.
-All associate members need to complete Part 1 of the program before the Loss Prevention Session.
+All associate members need to complete Part 1 of the program within the first two weeks of the Associate Member Education Program.